Truck Accident Lawyer in Owings Mills

 - Other third-party actions.
 A number of other individuals or parties can contribute to crashes.
 For instance, another car on the road, a cyclist, or a pedestrian might suddenly pull out or jump in front of a truck and cause them to crash into another vehicle.
 In another example, a hazardous road condition might contribute to a truck accident if the local municipality or government entity responsible for the roads doesn’t fix hazards quickly or install proper warning signs.

-Common Injuries from Truck Wrecks
+Common Injuries Sustained in a Truck Wreck

 Some of the most common injuries that truck accidents cause include:

 Maryland Truck Accident Statistics

 According to the National Highway Traffic Safety Administration (NHTSA), over 35,000 people died across the U.S. in traffic accidents in a single recent year.